|

 The following is an email sent to us from Helen Brown:

-years of my life and visited Instow every Sunday afternoon.
-I have
+of my life and visited Instow every Sunday afternoon.
+I have always wanted

-always wanted to see Instow again and last Easter I returned and it was
+to see Instow again and last Easter I returned and it was just as I

-just as I remembered with my late parents.
-I said if I could visit and
+remembered with my late parents.
+I said if I could visit and have a

-have a Hockings ice cream I would be over the moon.
-Guess what appeared
+Hockings ice cream I would be over the moon.
+Guess what appeared on the

-on the front - well yes I had a double cone.
-The following day before
+front - well yes I had a double cone.
+The following day before returning

-returning up the M5 I went back again for another double cone and walk
+up the M5 I went back again for another double cone and walk along the

 only complaint were the dogs littering the beach!